laforge49/gemology/gems/facets/ClusterIdsFacet.md

 Present on neither the Aggregate Gem nor on any Cluster Gem, but present on all other
-Gems, the gem_base_name Id holds the local name of a Gem.
+Gems, the gem_base_name Id holds the base name of a Gem.

-Local Gem names are unique within the scope of a Cluster.
-Full Gem names are constructed from a Cluster Gem name, "." and the local
+Base Gem names are unique within the scope of a Cluster.
+Full Gem names are constructed from a Cluster Gem name, "." and the base
 Gem name.